axibase/axibase-charts/syntax/functions.md

 Can be used in `value-expression` settings.

 ### Return value
-`number` - value of the previous point.
+`number` - calculated moving average.

 ### Arguments